-Legal and ethical frameworks for the use of laboratory animals
+Legal and ethical frameworks for the use of laboratory animals;

-Anatomy, physiology, and diseases of laboratory rodents
+• Behaviour, anatomy, physiology, and diseases of laboratory rodents;

-Genetics and genetic modification
+Genetics and genetical modifications;

-Points of view of animal protection organisations
+Points of view of animal protection organisations.

 The course on laboratory animal science presents basic facts and principles that are essential for the humane use and care of animals used for scientific purposes and for the quality of research.